thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 03 March 2023
+### Daily Rundown on Saturday, 04 March 2023

-- The average temperature today is 5.59˚C;
+- The average temperature today is 6.45˚C;
-- With highs of 6.46˚C and lows of 0.92˚C.
+- With highs of 7.5˚C and lows of 2.46˚C.
-- You can expect overcast clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->